 - Palm oil is a form of edible vegetable oil obtained from the fruit of the African oil palm tree (Elaeis guineensis).

 - African oil palms originated in West Africa, but can flourish wherever heat and rainfall are abundant.
 The majority of all palm oil is grown and produced in Borneo and Sumatra, although this crop is expanding into Africa and South America.

-- Palm oil plantations are NOT part of the rainforest.
+- Plantations growing palm oil are NOT part of the rainforest.
 Palm oil is an introduced agricultural crop.

 - Palm oil is the most widely produced edible oil.

 - You probably eat and use palm oil every day.
 It is found in many foods, cosmetics and bath products.
 When you look for it on product labels it is also called palm kernel oil and its derivatives, palmitate and palmitic acid.
 Actually, there are more than 50 names for palm oil that may be used on product labels.

 - Demand for palm oil is rapidly increasing because of trans-fat health concerns and bio-fuel development.

 - Oil palms are the most productive type of all the edible oil crops.
 Oil palms produce 4-10 times more oil per acre than other crops like soy or canola.
 In this way, palm oil can be a more environmentally friendly oil, because less land is needed to produce the same amount of oil.

 - Indonesia and Malaysia are countries that struggle with poverty and palm oil is a huge part of the economy.
 Without it, millions of additional people would be unemployed.